Lead with your story

 THE NARATIV METHOD - ONLINE

 In this workshop, participants will learn the basic principles and techniques of the Narativ method.
 This method takes a minimalist approach to storytelling: the more a storyteller uses only sensory details in his or her story, the more the audience’s imagination is engaged, creating rich and immersive experience for listeners.
-That experience builds a foundation of understanding on top of which data, semantic, linear and other types of information can shine.
+That experience builds a foundation of understanding on top of which data, product specifications, mission-statements, and other types of messaging can shine.

-The Narativ method is well-suited to online learning.
-It rests upon a key idea: listening and telling share a reciprocal relationship.
+The Narativ method is well-suited to online learning because it is based upon a fundamental principle that functions similarly whether in person or not.
+Listening and telling share a reciprocal relationship.
 One cannot exist without the other, and they are mutually influential.

-Throughout the workshop we regularly place participants in pairs, which allows them to listen to each other’s stories and actively help those stories evolve through thoughtful reflection and feedback.
+Participants experience this principle directly by working in pairs, which allows them to listen to each other’s stories and actively help those stories evolve through thoughtful reflection and feedback.
 The way this feedback loop functions is no different in person or in the virtual environment: in both cases participants feel heard, supported, and gain/share insights.
 Trainer-participant feedback is also core to our learning model.
-Often, the benefit of this emphasis on listening and telling is one of the most memorable aspects of the workshop according to participants.
+Often, the benefit of this emphasis on listening and telling is one of the most memorable aspects of the Narativ method according to participants.

 And without any doubt, you’ll learn something about your leadership qualities along the way.
 (Read the experience of a recent client.)